suttacentral/bilara-data-integrity/README.md

 ### bilara_check_variant

 `get_wrong_uid_with_arrow`
 The script checks whether the first words in the variant entry are in fact found in the associated root text.
 Errors are generated in several contexts.
 Currently 56 are returned.
+In addition there is a false error due to not recognizing sa12.20:2.2.

 `[get_unordered_segments]`
 There are '7' unordered segment errors, however these are due to script not parsing sequence properly, they are in fact in sequence.